- Construction (from site development to commercial fabrication)

 Percentage of Contract Completion

 With job costing there is often a significant time delay between costs incurred for a job and the actual billing of the job.
 At billing, the revenue is recognized and it is not uncommon to incur costs in a prior interim period before recognizing income.
-So job costing can greatly distort financial information especially with interim reporting.
+Job costing can greatly distort financial information especially with interim reporting.
 To alleviate this, accountants use percentage of contract method to recognize the approximate amount of revenue actually earned but not yet invoiced to the customer.
 For example, if 23% of the job is complete at the end of the first interim reporting period, the company will recognize 23% of the contract value by debiting a temporary receivable and crediting sales as illustrated with this entry.

 Date ID Ledger Control Job Description DR CR